Time complexity of Synchronization of discrete pulse-coupled oscillators on trees

 \end{description} \begin{description} \item{(8)} Blinking gap 8:

 \item{(7 and 6)} Blinking gaps 7 and 6:

 \end{description}

-For instance, (F1)($a_{5}$) is the subsequence of (F1) from the first blink of $v^{-}$ to the second blink $a_{5}=2$; ($a_{2}$)(F1) is the subsequence of (F1)(F1) from $a_{2}=2$ to the first blink of $v^{-}$ in the second (F1).
+For instance, \eqref{F1}($a_{5}$) is the subsequence of \eqref{F1} from the first blink of $v^{-}$ to the second blink $a_{5}=2$; ($a_{2}$)\eqref{F1} is the subsequence of \eqref{F1}\eqref{F1} from $a_{2}=2$ to the first blink of $v^{-}$ in the second \eqref{F1}.
 Note that the last three sequences for gap 6 are contradictory, so only the first two are possible.

-\begin{customprop}{6.2} Let $(T,X_{0})$ be as before.
+\begin{prop} Let $(T,X_{0})$ be as before.
 Suppose that each connected component of $T_{v^{-}}-v^{-}$ is either a singleton or fractal.
-Further assume that at least one such component which is fractal.
-Then $v^{-}$ has at least two leaves. \end{customprop}
+Further, assume that at least one such component is fractal.
+Then $v^{-}$ has at least two leaves. \end{prop}

-\begin{proof} Suppose for contrary that $v^{-}$ has at most one leaf.
+\begin{proof} Suppose for the contrary that $v^{-}$ has at most one leaf.
 By Proposition \ref{fractalbranch_recursion_prop1}, blinking gaps of $v^{-}$ are at most $\le 11$.
-Note that blinking gap 10 is impossible, since it requires at least three external pulls during the first six iterations while $v^{-}$ has at most two external neighbors.
+Note that blinking gap 10 is impossible since it requires at least three external pulls during the first six iterations while $v^{-}$ has at most two external neighbors.

-\qquad We first claim that $v^{-}$ needs to have at least two leaves in order to have blinking gap 9.
-Since gap 9 requires at least one leaf for $v^{-}$, we may assume for contrary that $v^{-}$ has exactly one leaf.
-Note that ($a_{7}$ or $b_{7}$)(F2) is necessary to generate gap 9 with $v^{-}$ since otherwise blinking gap 9 would require at least three external neighbors.
-Among the sequences which generate gaps $\in\{6,7,8,11\}$, (F2)($b_{5}$) for gap 8 is the only sequence which can follow.
-Similarly, the sequence ($b_{5}$)(F1) for gap 8 can only follow this.
+We first claim that $v^{-}$ needs to have at least two leaves in order to have a blinking gap 9.
+Since gap 9 requires at least one leaf for $v^{-}$, we may assume to the contrary that $v^{-}$ has exactly one leaf.
+Note that ($a_{7}$ or $b_{7}$)\eqref{F2} is necessary to generate gap 9 with $v^{-}$ since otherwise blinking gap 9 would require at least three external neighbors.
+Among the sequences which generate gaps $\in\{6,7,8,11\}$, \eqref{F2}($b_{5}$) for gap 8 is the only sequence that can follow.
+Similarly, the sequence ($b_{5}$)\eqref{F1} for gap 8 can only follow this.
 Hence we only need to rule out consecutive gaps 8-8.
 Note that in Figure \ref{localdynamicswithleaf}, $a\rightarrow c\rightarrow d$ and $e\rightarrow b \rightarrow d$ are the only possible walks that generate blinking sequence 8-8 for $v^{-}$.
 But note that during the second transition in each walk, the center is not pulled by the leaf.
-This makes the second blinking gap 8 for $v^{-}$ during ($b_{5}$)(F1) impossible.
+This makes the second blinking gap 8 for $v^{-}$ during ($b_{5}$)\eqref{F1} impossible.
 This shows the second claim.
 Thus we may assume that $\mathtt{g}_{i}(v^{-})\in \{6,7,8,11\}$ for all $i\ge 1$.